School of Social Work Interns

 book

-Move the needle on literacy!
-Improve the math skills of children!
-Gain valuable experience working with children in a school setting.
-You can work at a RIC partner school or at school in your community that you may have connections or in after-school programs or even libraries.
-Earn your work study award as a paycheck, read to children and gain mentorship from a teacher in the field.
+Do you want to move the needle on literacy or improve the math skills of children in a school setting?
+You can work at a RIC partner school or one in your community, or at an after-school program or even a library.
+Benefits include earning your work study award as a paycheck, working with children and gaining mentorship from a teacher in the field.

 Rhode Island College entrance